clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 output once per second a heartbeat message showing connected Controller and Compute Node client statistics.
 It also displays a line of information for each command or event traversing the SSNTP server.
-As the sole SSNTP server in the Ciao cluster, it is a key debugging point to understand failed flows of actions/reactions across your cluster.
+As the sole SSNTP server in the ciao cluster, it is a key debugging point to understand failed flows of actions/reactions across your cluster.
 Launching it first means this console output helps confirm your subsequent cluster configurations actions are indeed succeeding.